Mayalinep/Mayalinep/README.md

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=Mayalinep)](https://github.com/anuraghazra/github-readme-stats)
 - 👩‍⚕️ With a background in nursing, I am particularly interested in developing software solutions for the healthcare and education sectors.

-🔧 Here are some projects I've worked on:

 🚀 My goal is to become an expert software engineer, capable of leading innovative projects and contributing to impactful technological solutions in healthcare and education.